panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 The functions `sum1` and `sum2` are created by the factory.
 Both functions sum 2 numbers.
 However, `sum1` and `sum2` are different function objects (`sum1 === sum2` is `false`).

-Every time a parent component defines a callback for its child, it might generate new function instances.
-Let's study how this can break memoization, and how to fix it.
+Every time a parent component defines a callback for its child, it creates new function instances.
+Let's see how this breaks memoization, and how to fix it.

 The following component `Logout` accepts a callback prop `onLogout`: